-Oat flour pie crust: I’ll explain more below on how to make an oat flour pie crust, but this is what allows this cannoli cheesecake to be both gluten free and vegan!
+- Oat flour pie crust: This is what allows this cannoli cheesecake to be both gluten free and vegan!
 It’s an easy pie crust that’s no roll and no chill before placing into the pie dish!
 Plus it yields wonderful results 🙂 All you’ll need for this pie crust is oats (or oat flour), coconut oil, maple syrup, cold water, baking soda, cinnamon, and vanilla!

-Coconut cream: one of my favorite ingredients of all times (aside from maple syrup…we’ll get there haha!), coconut cream adds a delicious creamy texture to the vegan cannoli cheesecake!
+- Coconut cream: one of my favorite ingredients of all times (aside from maple syrup…we’ll get there haha!), coconut cream adds a delicious creamy texture to the vegan cannoli cheesecake!
 Go for full fat coconut cream, or if you’re having trouble finding the coconut cream, you can use coconut milk (full fat again).
-Just try not to use light coconut milk or the refrigerated kind.
-While low in calorie (which isn’t always “good”), it won’t guarantee the same results as using regular coconut cream or milk.
+DO NOT use light coconut milk or the refrigerated kind.
+It won’t guarantee the same results as using regular coconut cream or milk.
 I find my coconut cream, and organic too, at Trader Joe’s!

-Vegan butter: for this one, I love using Miyoko’s vegan butter, which is organic and you can also find at Trader Joe’s!
+- Vegan butter: for this one, I love using Miyoko’s vegan butter, which is organic and you can also find at Trader Joe’s!
 However, if it’s not available to you, look for a coconut oil based vegan butter.
 This will give the best results.

-- Arrowroot Powder: much like my vegan key lime pie and banana cream pie, arrowroot powder serves as an excellent ingredient to bind the cannoli cheesecake ingredients together and make it firm, like a traditional cheesecake!
+- Arrowroot Powder: much like my vegan key lime pie and banana cream pie, arrowroot powder serves as an excellent ingredient to bind the cannoli cheesecake ingredients together and make it firm, like a traditional cheesecake.
 You can find arrowroot powder at many grocery stores, as well as Whole Foods!
 Please note: if your arrowroot powder is expired or hasn’t been stored properly (it should be in a cool airtight container), then it will not work, resulting in a runny pie!